socketplane/socketplane/CLUSTERING.md

 In order to address this problem, we added an experimental Static Clustering feature where the user must add atleast 1 peer node to particpate in the cluster.

+Please note that this is experimental and a lot of work pending in making it usable (save config, restartability, etc.)

 ### 1. Bind to a network interface on the first node
   make sure that the network interface that is bound to has an ip-address that is reachable by the peers.
 (For example : Don't bind to a VirtualBox NAT interface.
 Rather add a Bridged or Internal port and bind to that).